hyxabrod/flutter_fbi/README.md

 ### Feature Layer

-Features manage the business logic and state of your application.
+Features manage the business logic and state of your application using queue-based event processing for guaranteed ordering.

-- **BaseFeature**: Process events and emit states
+- **BaseFeature**: Process events sequentially and emit states
 - **Feature**: Extends BaseFeature to also handle side effects (one-time events)
+- **Event Processing**: Queue-based sequential processing with optional concurrent dispatch

 ```dart
 // Define events, state, and side effects